Spinal Cord Injury Lawyer

 Gupta Law Firm understands the support required for victims of spinal cord injuries.

-Our office understands the anxiety faced by these victims for things relating to discharge from the hospital, medical rehabilitation, paying for rent or mortgage, loss of wages for an injured person and family members, barriers and accessibility in-home, psychological trauma, and numerous of other concerns.
+Gupta Law Firm understands the anxiety faced by these victims for things relating to discharge from the hospital, medical rehabilitation, paying for rent or mortgage, loss of wages for an injured person and family members, barriers and accessibility in-home, psychological trauma, and numerous of other concerns.

 A common type of spinal cord injury is paraplegia.
 In this situation, the spinal cord suffers injury below the cervical region.